Experiment Python SDK

 "value": amp_cookie_value,

-"domain": ".yourdomain.com", # this should be the same domain used by the Amplitude JS SDK
+"domain": ".your-domain.com", # this should be the same domain used by the Amplitude JS SDK

 "httponly": False,